x4dr/Fen/endworld/descriptions/mentalskills.md

 ## Instinct

 Applied when reacting to the unexpected.
-Represents subconscious awareness—used for sensing danger, surprise threats, or unnoticed details in the environment.
+Represents subconscious awareness-used for sensing danger, surprise threats, or unnoticed details in the environment.

 ## Search

 Directed observation.
-Used when the character actively looks for something specific—clues, hidden objects, or subtle signs.
+Used when the character actively looks for something specific-clues, hidden objects, or subtle signs.

 ## Strategy